* OPEC, Russia expected to agree supply cuts next week

 * U.S. output remains at record 11.7 mln bpd - EIA

-* Glut pushed crude into contango: https://tmsnrt.rs/2Q7oKbO (Updates prices in paragraph 3-4)
+* Glut pushed crude into contango: https://tmsnrt.rs/2Q7oKbO (Adds comment, contango graphic; updates prices)

-LONDON, Nov 30 (Reuters) - Oil prices fell further on Friday as swelling inventories depressed sentiment despite widespread expectations that OPEC and Russia would agree some form of production cuts next week, although swelling U.S. supplies kept markets in check.
+SINGAPORE, Nov 30 (Reuters) - Oil prices firmed on Friday on expectations that OPEC and Russia will agree some form of production cuts next week, although swelling U.S. supplies kept markets in check.

-"Near-term oversupply has gutted Brent prices," said Jason Gammel, analyst at U.S. investment bank Jefferies said in a note on Friday, adding that there was "an increasing urgency to move crude into storage".
+"Near-term oversupply has gutted Brent prices," U.S. investment bank Jefferies said in a note on Friday, adding that there was "an increasing urgency to move crude into storage".

-This move is visible in the Brent forward price curve, which now has prices for future delivery above those for immediate dispatch, a structure known as "contango", which can make it attractive to put oil into storage for later sale.
+This urgency is visible in the Brent forward price curve, which now has prices for future delivery above those for immediate dispatch, a structure known as contango which makes it attractive to put oil into storage for later sale.

-To rein in the glut, OPEC and its main partner Russia are discussing supply cuts and are due to meet in Vienna on Dec.
-6 and 7 to agree production strategy.
+To rein in the glut, OPEC and its main partner Russia are moving closer to an agreement around further production cuts.

-Before the OPEC meeting, the world's top three producers - the United States, Russia and Saudi Arabia - will be part of a meeting this weekend of the Group of 20 industrialised nations in Buenos Aires, Argentina.
+Before the OPEC meeting, the world's top three producers - the United States, Russia and Saudi Arabia - will be part of a meeting of the Group of 20 industrialised nations in Buenos Aires, Argentina, this weekend.

 Crude reserves increased 6.4 billion barrels, or 19.5 percent, to 39.2 billion barrels at year-end 2017, marginally higher than the previous record of 39 billion barrels set in 1970, the EIA said.

 "With fears over excessive supply and worries about falling demand the primary themes weighing on oil markets, the outlook for Brent Crude and WTI remains bearish," said Lukman Otunuga, analyst at futures brokerage FXTM.